-The three indicators (autocorrelation, the standard deviation, and coefficient of variation) based on critical slowing down discussed above are measured from the time series of population density, which demands observations over a long time span.
-Dai et al. \cite{dai2013slower} identify indicators based on spatial structure as early warning signals for yeast population collapse.
-They spatially extend the yeast populations \cite{dai2012generic}, and the spatial coupling between local populations is introduced by transferring 25\% of a local population to each of its nearest neighbours.
-Consistent with critical slowing down, clear increases in the coefficient of variation and autocorrelation of connected populations towards the tipping point are observed.
-However, the magnitudes of increase in coefficient of variation and autocorrelation are smaller than those in the isolated populations (Fig. \ref{EarlySignalYeast}).
+The three indicators discussed above (autocorrelation, the standard deviation, and the coefficient of variation) based on critical slowing down are measured from the time series of population density, which requires observation over a long time span.
+Dai et al. \cite{dai2013slower} identified indicators based on spatial structure as early warning signals for yeast population collapse.
+They spatially extended the yeast populations \cite{dai2012generic}, and spatial coupling between local populations was introduced by transferring 25\% of each local population to each of its nearest neighbors.
+Consistent with critical slowing down, clear increases in the coefficient of variation and the autocorrelation of connected populations were observed as the system approached the tipping point.
+However, the magnitudes of the increases in the coefficient of variation and the autocorrelation were smaller than those observed in the isolated populations (Fig. \ref{EarlySignalYeast}).
 Such suppression of the two leading indicators in connected populations is caused by the averaging effect of dispersal.
-In an extreme case, where ten populations are mixed completely each day, the populations show almost no increase in variation before the tipping point.
-However, the spatial coupling introduces another warning indicator: recovery length, which is the distance necessary for connected populations to recover from spatial perturbations.
-The recovery length increased substantially before population collapse, suggesting that the spatial scale of recovery can provide a superior warning signal before tipping points in spatially extended systems \cite{dai2013slower}.
-In addition, Rindi et al. \cite{rindi2017direct} observe that the recovery length increases when the marine benthic system approaches the tipping point, where the system shifts from a canopy-dominated to a turf-dominated state, providing field-based evidence of spatial signatures of critical slowing down in natural conditions.
+In an extreme case in which ten populations are mixed completely every day, the populations show almost no increase in variation before the tipping point is reached.
+However, spatial coupling introduces another warning indicator, recovery length, which is the distance necessary for connected populations to recover from spatial perturbations.
+The recovery length increases substantially before population collapse occurs, suggesting that the spatial scale of recovery can provide a superior warning signal before tipping points arise in spatially extended systems \cite{dai2013slower}.
+Field-based evidence for spatial signatures of critical slowing down in natural conditions was described by Rindi et al. \cite{rindi2017direct} in a marine benthic system approaching a tipping point at which the system shifts from a canopy-dominated to a turf-dominated state.